-The tunnel-magneto-resistance effect (TMR) is used in modern high-precision sensors ranging from angular position sensors in automotive industry to read-out sensors in hard-disk-drive industry.
+The tunnel-magneto-resistance effect (TMR) is used in modern high-precision spintronic sensors ranging from angular position sensors in automotive industry to read-out sensors in hard-disk-drive industry.
 The main components of TMR sensors are the magnetic tunnel junctions (MTJs), which exploit the TMR effect.
-Two ferromagnetic layers are separated by a non-magnetic and electrically isolating barrier layer.
+Two ferromagnetic (FM) layers are separated by a non-magnetic and electrically isolating barrier layer.
 The top layer (free FM layer) is a soft magnetic layer, which easily changes its magnetization direction in an external magnetic field.
-The bottom layer (pinned FM layer) is hard magnetic and, thus, conserves its magnetization direction in an external magnetic field below a certain switching field.
-Depending on the magnetization direction of the free FM layer relative to the pinned FM layer, the electron tunnel probability changes and, thus, the electrical resistivity of the MTJ.
+The bottom layer (pinned FM layer) is hard magnetic, and thus conserves its magnetization direction in an external magnetic field below a certain switching field.
+Depending on the magnetization direction of the free FM layer relative to the pinned FM layer, the electron tunnel probability changes, and thus, the electrical resistivity of the MTJ.
 A minimum resistivity is found for a parallel magnetization of free and pinned FM layer.

-- Full substrate ion beam milling with superior homogeneity
+- Full substrate ion beam milling with superior uniformity

 - Etching with inert gases to avoid after-corrosion

-- Helium cooling of substrates for use of photoresist
+- Helium backside cooling contact for substrates allows to use photoresist

 - Reactive gas compatibility in RIBE and CAIBE processing